MicrosoftDocs/learn/learn-pr/azure/develop-azure-functions-app-with-maven-plugin/includes/9-exercise-add-logging-to-azure-function.md

 1. Open a new tab in your web browser, and paste the fully constructed URL from the previous exercise to access your function app to generate some logs.

-1. When you are done testing, press <kbd>Ctrl+C</kbd> in your Cloud Shell to close the log stream.
+1. When you're done testing, press <kbd>Ctrl+C</kbd> in your Cloud Shell to close the log stream.

 ## Adding instrumentation to your Java project for Application Insights